rugvedi18/Selenium-Java/day11/Inheritance.md

 - Possible only in multiple classes/inheritance (when we have atleast two classes)
 - Applicable for methods and variables
 - We should not change the definition of method but we can change body.
 Method names are same.
+- Related to inheritance

 ## Overloading
 - Overloading allows multiple methods to have the same name with different parameters.
 - Possible in single & multiple classes/inheritance
 - We should change the definition of the method.
 Method names are same.
+- Related to polymorphism

+## Super keyword
+- Related to Overriding
+Using object of child class but want to fetch Parent class then super is used
+- Super keyword invokes immediate parent class variable